 It happens.
-You buy new chicks and every spring you buy MORE new chicks.
-With all the new animals coming to your homestead it takes a little time.
+You buy new chicks, and you buy MORE new chicks every spring.
+With all the new animals coming to your homestead, it takes a little time.

-When we were new chicken owners we made the common mistakes, and one of them was the first year we moved to our farmhouse.
-When you come from a small lot in the city to actual acreage, the sky is the limit right?!
+When we were new chicken owners, we made common mistakes, and one of them was the first year we moved to our farmhouse.
+When you come from a small lot in the city to actual acreage, the sky is the limit, right?!

 This time I was setting up our new chicks for success with our current flock.